Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 * Loading firmware container called xsabin which contains PLP (for 2 RP platfroms) and firmwares for embedded Microblazes.
 The embedded Microblazes perform the functionality of ERT and CMC.
 * Access to in-band sensors: temperature, voltage, current, power, fan RPM etc.
 * AXI Firewall management in data and control paths.
-AXI firewalls protect shell and PCIe from untrusted Role.
+AXI firewalls protect shell and PCIe from untrusted user partition.
 * Shell upgrade by grogramming QSPI flash constroller.
 * Device reset and recovery upon detecting AXI firewall trips or explicit request from end user.
 * Communication with user pf driver xocl via hardware mailbox.
 The protocol is defined :ref:`mailbox.proto.rst`